 Complete hole count

 The approach to count all holes is the preferred method for sites where the entire island can be searched.
-This approach was used for all puffin colonies in Labrador as well as smaller islands in Newfoundland, and for all storm-petrel colonies in Atlantic Canada, with methods previously published in Robertson and Elliot (2002a,b) and Robertson et al. (2002a).
+This approach was used for all puffin colonies in Labrador as well as smaller islands in Newfoundland,, with methods previously published in Robertson and Elliot (2002a,b) and Robertson et al. (2002a).
 Briefly, an island-wide systematic hole count is done using a transect approach and having multiple observers walk next to each other 1-2 meters apart and count all holes encountered.
 For smaller islands with less than 200 holes (e.g., Bacalhao and Tinker Islands) all holes were assessed by inserting an arm (and using a wooden spoon to extend the reach if necessary) and assigning the hole as either being: 1) an extra entrance to a burrow, 2) too short to be a burrow (< 30 cm), 3) an empty burrow, 4) an occupied burrow with either an adult and/or egg and/or chick, or 5) unknown (i.e., the observer could not reach the end of the burrow to confirm it being occupied or not).
 If an island had more than 200 holes, hole assessments were done using a plot approach by laying a rope grid (either 3 X 3 m or 5 X 5 m) in areas occupied by the species (puffin or storm-petrel) and representative of the island.
 Each hole in the plot was assessed as described above.
 Depending on the island’s size, a range of 5-20 plots were randomly placed in different areas of the island at both the periphery and center of the colony.
 Hole occupancy rates were calculated as the number of occupied burrows divided by the total number of holes counted.
 Each plot was weighted by the number of holes assessed to calculate island-wide occupancy rates.
 Standard errors were based on the number of plots assessed on each island.

 For Quebec puffin colonies, complete hole counts have been largely phased out to minimize disturbance and replaced by counts of adults attending the colony (on land and water).
 Burrow counts continue at the Betchouane Migratory Bird Sanctuary, while a system of transects and quadrats is used to estimate area of occupancy and mean occupied burrow density at the Baie de Brador Migratory Bird Sanctuary (Rail 2021, Rail and Chapdelaine 2002).
 Petrel colonies in Quebec generally consist of a few scattered pairs, with burrows often hidden in dense vegetation.
 In those conditions, hole counts are not efficient.
 Instead, the most recent petrel censuses have used playback at night and ARUs (automated recording units) to confirm the presence of the species, but do not provide reliable estimates of colony size in Quebec.